Makeup Tricks That Make You Look Thinner

 Step 4: Thin out your jawline

 Once you’ve blended in your face contour, apply the same shade along your jawline on both sides of your face.
 Sweep onto your neck very lightly.
 “This will make a round face look thinner,” says Agajanian.
+Need more makeup?
+Check out which makeup sale you can take advantage of.

 Step 5: Add blush and a highlight

 Apply a soft blush to the apples of your cheeks and blend outward in a circular motion.
 This will go above your cheek contour.
 To make your skin appear luminous and reflect light, grab your favorite highlighter and dust it over the top of your cheekbones, down your nose, and on your cupid’s bow (Agajanian recommends the Becca Shimmering Skin Perfector).
 The shimmery tones will make your face pop, she says.
 Emma is wearing Becca Mineral Blush in Wild Honey and Anastasia Beverly Hills Gleam Glow Kit shade in Crushed Pearl.
-Don’t miss these secrets the beauty industry doesn’t want you to know.

 Step 6: Focus on your brows